-Health care practices have a variety of requirements regarding the medical office space in which they conduct their work.
-Whether the office space will provide clinical, diagnostic, laboratory, or other services, healthcare providers’ needs differ drastically from the needs of ordinary office tenants.
+Health care practices have a variety of requirements when leasing medical office space.
+Whether the office space will provide clinical, diagnostic, laboratory, or other services, healthcare providers' needs differ drastically from the needs of ordinary office tenants.
 Though finding an appropriate medical office space can be challenging, qualified medical office real-estate brokers can streamline the process and save you time and money!

 Here are 11 essential issues to consider when reviewing spaces and negotiating leases for medical office space:

 1. Cost: Though the sticker price (in other words, the rent) of an office space is the most obvious aspect of a space’s affordability, consider other factors that will increase real-estate expenditures.
 For instance, if you’re leasing an ordinary office space for conversion into a medical space, it is important to account for conversion costs, which may be quite high.
 These costs may be enough to deter you from converting a traditional office space, especially since the conversion costs may not pay off in the long run; conventional office spaces lease for shorter periods of time than medical spaces do, and opportunities for renewal may be limited.

 2. Accessibility: Depending on the nature of the practice, the office space must be in a location accessible to patients.
 Visitors with serious illnesses or physical handicaps must be able to easily make their way to the space, or they may simply decide to seek help elsewhere.
 Consider whether the space you’re looking at already has enough wheelchair ramps, elevators, electronic doors, and other accessibility amenities.
 Planning to add a practice’s own accessibility features may be more costly than anticipated, and may not even be very helpful, especially if accessibility aids might be relegated to inconvenient locations in or around the building.